JJMM/SafeKit/README.md

 - 1.open your existing project (or create a new one)
 - 2.Drag and drop the DurexKitExample.xcodeproj file downloaded from github previously from Finder to your project (either root or under Frameworks)

-- 3.In YOUR project configuration:
+- 3.In YOUR project configuration:<br>
-in the Build Phases, Add DurexKit (the lib, not the example app) as a Target Dependency in the Link Binary With Libraries section, add the libDurexKit.a library
+in the Build Phases, Add DurexKit (the lib, not the example app) as a Target Dependency<br>
+in the Link Binary With Libraries section, add the libDurexKit.a library<br>
 - 4.In YOUR Prefix.pch file, add:

 \#import \<DurexKit/DurexKit.h\>